Khmer Rouge: Extraordinary Chambers in the Courts of Cambodia

-The Extraordinary Chambers in the Courts of Cambodia (ECCC) was established as a Cambodian court with international participation and assistance to bring to trial senior leaders and those most responsible for crimes committed during the Khmer Rouge regime.
-As of 2020, there are 3 open cases.
+The Extraordinary Chambers in the Courts of Cambodia (ECCC), also known as the Khmer Rouge Tribunal, was established as a Cambodian court with international participation and assistance to bring to trial senior leaders and those most responsible for crimes committed during the Khmer Rouge regime.
+As of 2020, there are three open cases.
 ECCC's efforts for outreach toward both national and international audience include public trial hearings, study tours, video screenings, school lectures and video archives on the web site.

-After claiming to feel great remorse for his part in Khmer Rouge atrocities, Kaing Guek Eav (alias Duch), head of a torture centre from which 16,000 men, women and children were sent to their deaths, surprised the court in his trial on 27 November 2009 with a plea for his freedom.
-His Cambodian lawyer Kar Savuth stunned the tribunal further by issuing the trial's first call for an acquittal of his client even after his French lawyer denied seeking such a verdict.
+After claiming to feel great remorse for his part in Khmer Rouge atrocities, Kang Kek Iew—the head of Security Prison 21, where 16,000 men, women and children were sent to their deaths—surprised the court in his trial on 27 November 2009 with a plea for his freedom.
+His Cambodian lawyer, Kar Savuth, stunned the tribunal further by issuing the trial's first call for an acquittal of his client even after his French lawyer denied seeking such a verdict.
 On 26 July 2010, he was convicted and sentenced to thirty years imprisonment.
 Theary Seng responded: "We hoped this tribunal would strike hard at impunity, but if you can kill 14,000 people and serve only 19 years – 11 hours per life taken – what is that?
 It's a joke", voicing concerns about political interference.
 In February 2012, Duch's sentence was increased to life imprisonment following appeals by both the prosecution and defence.
-In dismissing the defence's appeal, Judge Kong Srim stated that "Duch's crimes were "undoubtedly among the worst in recorded human history" and deserved "the highest penalty available".
+In dismissing the defence's appeal, Judge Kong Srim stated that Duch's crimes were "undoubtedly among the worst in recorded human history" and deserved "the highest penalty available".

-Public trial hearings in Phnom Penh are open to the people of Cambodia over the age of 18 including foreigners.
-In order to assist people's will to participate in the public hearings, the court provides free bus transportation for groups of Cambodians who want to visit the court.
-Since the commencement of Case 001 trial in 2009 through the end of 2011, 53,287 people participated in the public hearings.
-ECCC also has hosted Study Tour Program to help villagers in rural areas understand the history of the Khmer Rouge regime.
-The court provides free transport for them to come to visit the court and meet with court officials to learn about its work, in addition to visits to the genocide museum and the killing fields.
+From 2007 to 2022, public trial hearings in Phnom Penh were open to all adults including foreigners.
+The court provided free bus transportation for groups of Cambodians who wanted to visit the court.
+Since the commencement of the Case 001 trial in 2009 through the end of 2011, 53,287 people participated in the public hearings.
+The ECCC also has hosted a study tour program to help villagers in rural areas understand the history of the Khmer Rouge regime.
+The court has provided free transport for them to come to visit the court and meet with court officials to learn about its work, in addition to visits to the genocide museum and the killing fields.
 ECCC also has visited villages to provide video screenings and school lectures to promote their understanding of the trial proceedings.
 Furthermore, trials and transcripts are partially available with English translation on the ECCC's website.